asmagill/hammerspoon_asm/canvas/README.md

 Get or set the window behavior settings for the canvas object using labels defined in [hs._asm.canvas.windowBehaviors](#windowBehaviors).

 Parameters:
- * behaviorTable - an optional table of strings and/or numbers specifying the desired window behavior for the canvas object.
+ * behaviorTable - an optional table of strings and/or integers specifying the desired window behavior for the canvas object.

 Returns:
- * If an argument is provided, the canvas object; otherwise the current value.
+ * If an argument is provided, the canvas object; otherwise the current value as a table of strings.

 - - -